 Figure 1 demonstrates the anticipated continuous nature of CAPE, with programme teams reviewing and reflecting on data, and planning and taking action throughout the academic year.
 To facilitate effective CAPE, it is recommended that CAPE sections are discussed within regular Faculty meetings with Directors of Education/Graduate Studies/Chairs of School Postgraduate Research Committees (or equivalent), and the Quality Assurance and Regulations team in Academic Affairs (Mrs Jenny Brown for UG, Dr David Coleman for PGT, and Dr Michelle Spence for RDP).
-An indicative timetable has been provided to support Faculty agenda planning.
+See the indicative CAPE timetable to support Faculty agenda planning.

 Figure 1: CAPE Cycle

 Figure 2 presents the main steps for CAPE Review, with Schools receiving feedback on their CAPE reports, Faculty Action Plans, and the Institutional Action Plan arising from CAPE Review.

 Figure 2: CAPE Review